Tanzanian Chips Mayai (Omelete w. Fries)

 Say hello to your new brunch staple

 This dish is so simple and scrumptious that it’s mind-blowing.
 Its so easy that I’m surprised I never thought about this idea myself.
 So, how do you pronounce it?
-Chips [my-eye] or Chipsi Mayai.
-Chips refer to what the Brits call french fries.
+Chips [my-eye] or Chipsi Mayai, essentially its an African omelette.The name is partially from the Brits which call the fried spuds chips but us Americans call them french fries.
 Mayai means egg in Kiswahili.
 While this would make an excellent brunch or breakfast dish in America, during the filming of our #AfroFoodFriday YouTube Vlog segment they adamantly told me that this would never be served for breakfast in Tanzania.
-They being my husband and our featured Tanzanian home cook Brian Lema.
-It’s more of a lunch, din or street food snack.
+They, being my husband and our featured Tanzanian home cook Brian Lema.
+It’s more of a lunch, dinner or street food.
 As a matter of fact the very first time I tasted this delight, I was dating my boyfriend (now husband) and it was his turn to cook dinner.
-(Yes he can burn in the kitchen #win) When I saw him making in my head I screaming, “oh my God what is he doing”.
+(Yes he can burn in the kitchen #win) When I saw him making it, in my head I was screaming, “oh my God what is he doing??”.
 After I put the first bite in my mouth, I was like “yeeeeeeeees”.
-It was the perfect mixture of textures, and don’t forget to top it with either ketchup or kachumbari it.
-Otherwise it tastes incomplete.
-So how do you make it?
-3 simple steps
+It was the perfect mixture of texture, salt and satisfaction.
+Don’t forget to top it with either ketchup or kachumbari.
+Otherwise it will taste incomplete.
+It can be made in 3 simple steps:

 1. Make (or buy) the fries

 This step is the most time consuming.
 Mainly because you have to wait for the grease to warm up to fry the fries.
 While you are waiting also pre-heat your oven to broil.
 I have secret technique I use in step 3.

 Forgive me Tanzanians but I’m calling the chips, fries, so that I don’t confuse my American readers (and myself).